The Story

 My love of the ocean started early

 Ever since my childhood, getting in the ocean to bodysurf, bodyboard and surf has been a regular part of my life.
-It goes back 4+ decades, spans thousands of hours in the water (and much time in cars driving to/from), includes wear and tear on my body (too many stitches to count, a torn labram in my left shoulder, torn rotator cuff in my right shoulder, concussions, etc.) and memories of rich times with friends.
+It goes back 4+ decades to the present, spans thousands of hours in the water (and much time in cars driving to/from), includes wear and tear on my body (too many stitches to count, a torn labram in my left shoulder, torn rotator cuff in my right shoulder, bruised ribs, concussions, tooth through lip, etc.) and memories of rich times with friends.
 And many burritos.

 Then photography came into my life